“The privilege of a lifetime is being who you are.”

 As your collaborator, I will help you define your goals and support you as you work towards them.
 My job is to create a place where you can express your full range of emotions in every session.
 While tears in therapy may be expected, do not discount the healing power of laughter.

-• A framework that offers non-judgmental counseling to help disrupt negative patterns, using your strengths and self-knowledge to guide treatment.
+A framework that offers non-judgmental counseling to help disrupt negative patterns, using your strengths and self-knowledge to guide treatment.
 The self-compassion fostered in IFS work helps to reduce the intensity and frequency of uncomfortable or unwanted emotional reactions.
+Sometimes I use IFS as a lens to help build self-compassion within my clients, sometimes I teach it as a tool for clients to better manage their own emotions as they come up.

-• An approach that considers your personal and family history, relationships, and current context —a focus on you as a whole person as opposed to simply the problem or issue that brought you to therapy.
+An approach that considers your personal and family history, relationships, and current context —a focus on you as a whole person as opposed to simply the problem or issue that brought you to therapy.
+I find that to truly understand my clients I need to understand how their past relationships and experiences may be impacting their present.

-• The perspective that every person in born with the desire and need for close emotional bonds.
+The perspective that every person in born with the desire and need for close emotional bonds.
 I use principles of this approach to support you through anxiety, grief, relationships challenges, improving communication, and life transitions in parenting, partnering, work, family, personal identity and growth.
+For some, therapy is one of their first experiences of a secure relationship and can be a model for what it feels like to get their emotional needs met.

 Let’s Get Started

-Email me, jenny@jwktherapy.com, to schedule a 10-15 min phone call to discuss your goals, answer your questions, and see if working together is a good fit.
+Email me, jenny@jwktherapy.com, to schedule a 10-15 min phone call to discuss your goals and answer your questions.

 Frequently Asked Questions

-• What services do you provide?
-I work with individual adults in a weekly outpatient setting, currently all virtual.
-I also provide Clinical Supervision for LCSWs and Professional Consultation for independently licensed therapists.
+What services do you provide?
+I work with individual adults in a weekly outpatient setting, mostly virtual.
+I also provide Professional Consultation for independently licensed therapists using the Internal Family Systems framework.

 About Me

-I live with my husband, child, and dog, Earnest, in Arlington, MA.
+I live with my husband, child, and dog, Earnest, in Arlington, MA and own two small businesses.
 In the other half of my professional life I publish a nautical almanac for boaters along the East Coast of the U.S. When I’m not working, I spend as much time as I can on or near the ocean.